the-pudding/starter/README.story.md

 **Where it goes:** `src/html/partials/story/`.

-The main HTML file ins `src/html/index.hbs`.
+The main HTML file is `src/html/index.hbs`.
 Generally speaking, You should mostly just include new partials in there and not modify too much of it since there are a bunch of presets.

 Partials are not automatically included.
 You must add them to `index.hbs`.
 If you created a new file `content.hbs` it would be referenced as `{{> story/content }}`.